-Ms. Chung was recognized as a San Diego “Super Lawyer” in 2017 for Intellectual Property Litigation by Super Lawyers magazine
+Ms. Chung was recognized as a San Diego “Super Lawyer” in 2017 and 2018 for Intellectual Property Litigation by Super Lawyers magazine

 Represented Baxter International Inc. and Baxter Healthcare Corp., a leading global medical products and services company, in a patent infringement action involving intravenous immunoglobulins.
 Case settled on eve of trial.
 (Judge Sleet).
 Talecris Biotherapeutics, Inc. v.
 Baxter Int'l Inc., No. 1:05-cv-00349-GMS (D. Del. filed June 1, 2005).

 Represented Oracle Corporation (Oracle) against claims of copyright infringement of its technology to build user interfaces.
 The case involved Oracle Fusion products, a suite of products offering integration services, business intelligence, collaboration, and content management.
 At the center of the dispute were the terms of the licensing agreement between MB Technologies and Oracle, and the specific rights granted to Oracle according to that contract.
 Matter settled.
 MB Tech., Inc. v.
 Oracle Corp. et al., No. 09-5988 (N.D.
 Cal. filed Dec.
 22, 2009).